G-Core/product-documentation/documentation/cloud/virtual-instances/connect/connect-via-ssh.md

 ---
 # Connect to a Virtual Machine via SSH

 The SSH protocol is a method for secure remote login from one server to another.
-You can use SSH to connect to Gcore Virtual Machines running the Linux operating system.
+You can use SSH to connect to Gcore Virtual Machines running Linux.

+The connection can be established in two ways:

+1\.
+With SSH keys

-The connection can be established in two ways: by using only SSH keys or the keys and a password.
-The second option is available only if you set up the password during instance creation.
+2\.
+With keys and a password

+The second option is available only if you set up a password while creating your VM.
 Learn how to set up a password for Linux in our guide about <a href="https://gcore.com/docs/cloud/virtual-instances/customize-initial-setup-for-your-instance#customize-the-initial-setup-for-your-instance" target="_blank">customizing the initial setup of your VM</a>.

 <alert-element type="info" title="Info">

-If you want to connect to an instance from the Gcore Customer Portal, follow the instructions from our guide on <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel" target="_blank">connecting to a VM</a>.
+If you want to connect to your VM via the Gcore Customer Portal, follow the instructions in our guide about <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel" target="_blank">connecting to a VM</a>.

 </alert-element>